We Ship Our Bareroot Plants To Everyone Nationwide.

 Based on logistical needs, we may ship orders in multiple shipments.

-Please promptly email email@example.com so we can investigate any concerns about damaged orders, delayed orders, incorrect orders, or missing orders.
-We will make every effort to respond as quickly as we can, usually within 24 hours.
-Note that while we usually ship orders within 7-10 business days of ordering, shipping may not occur until plants go dormant and are “boot root”; also, weather can cause additional delays.
+Please promptly email email@example.com so we can investigate any concerns about damaged, delayed, incorrect, or missing orders.
+We will always respond as quickly as possible, usually within 24 hours.
+Note that while we usually ship orders within 7-10 business days of ordering, shipping may not occur until plants go dormant and are "boot root"; also, weather can cause additional delays.
 While we assume no liability for USPS losing an order, if, after review, it appears that USPS has lost your order, we can provide information on filing a claim with USPS.
 Additional information can be found on our warranty page.

 What do you mean by "dormant" or "bare root"?